Activating Divine Romance

-A common teaching in bhakti-yoga is that one will not achieve satisfaction/peace until they've ended all sense gratification and engaged fully in devotional service to the Lord.
+A common teaching in devotional yoga is that one will not be at peace until they've ended all sense gratification and engaged fully in devotional service to God.

 What this teaching is saying is that true happiness and peace is achieved when one devotes all sensory and external experience and action to spiritual union.
 It's not about denying the body and the earth/material, but consecrating it in the heart in devotion to God/Spirit from a space of union, merging the Feminine and Masculine in marriage.
 In this analogy the Feminine is the Self (what in Vedic science is called the Ahamkara).
 This essential Self is considered to be feminine in nature, "She".
 The Masculine in the analogy is the all pervading Spirit that is God.
 While it's easy to get caught up in the gender analogies, just keep in mind these concepts move beyond any and all gender constructs of the human mind.
 In the traditions where these concepts hail, the Feminine is not lesser than the Masculine, and actually, the unified Feminine is all of Creation, which is expansive and infinite.
 The individual entities of the Creation each contain parts of the Feminine aspects.
 So, when these aspects are merged with the identity of union, they become whole and complete and the material experience is no longer objectified or exploited.
 It's experienced in an incredibly sacred way.

 Sense gratification is the action of indulging the senses in a purely material experience.
 In this type of gratification, one's sense of self is disconnected from Spirit, what we call in the Shamanic tradition the Web of Life, which is the spiritual reality of an underlying and all pervading web of connection unifying all the Creation together as One.

 In kundalini yoga, there is mantra that goes "Ek Ong Kar".
 This is a highly sacred mantra that means "The Creator and Creation are one."